hyaguchi947d/gopro_gps_ui/README.md

 http://localhost:3000/

-JSON files under `data` dir are automatically added to selector of right-bottom side.
+JSON files under `data` dir are automatically added to selector of left-bottom side.
 To show tracking locus, select file and press "add" button.
 Also "del" button can remove locus from map.